 Looking for session materials?
 Access and download them from inside the conference mobile app.

-INN Days 2019 features lessons from news leaders successfully building public financial support for journalism, as well as learnings and tips generated by three years of experience with NewsMatch.
-The June 12 NewsMatch Day is sponsored by Knight Foundation.
-INN's annual meeting on June 13 features a sneak-peak at the latest numbers on nonprofit news, sessions on diversity and trust, sponsorship, and engaging passive listeners and readers to become active supporters, all sponsored by the Ethics and Excellence in Journalism Foundation.
+INN Days 2019 featured lessons from news leaders successfully building public financial support for journalism, as well as learnings and tips generated by three years of experience with NewsMatch.
+The June 12 NewsMatch Day was sponsored by Knight Foundation.
+INN's annual meeting on June 13 featured a sneak-peak at the latest numbers on nonprofit news, sessions on diversity and trust, sponsorship, and engaging passive listeners and readers to become active supporters, all sponsored by the Ethics and Excellence in Journalism Foundation.

 Download the agenda as a PDF document or view it below.

 Four Seasons Hotel Houston

 INN Days is presented with generous sponsorship from the